Makeup of Makeup: Decoding Blush

 "Ideally you want the burst of color to be right on the apples of your cheeks.
 A foolproof way to find this is to nestle the brush directly under your eye pupil and across from the tip of your nose.
 Then blend up and out 2 inches."

 Looking for a blush that will last from breakfast to after-dinner drinks?
 Choose a cream, liquid, or gel.
 Because these formulations contain water or oils, they form a film on your skin and wear longer.

 But once the product dries on the skin, which can be seconds in the case of liquid cheek stain, it’s nearly impossible to blend.
 Powders offer the most goof-proof application.

 If your blush looks a little muddy, it's probably time to replace it.
 Cosmetic companies test blush to remain stable for about a year once opened.

 "After that, the red pigment may start to break down, so your blush will go on more brown," says Perry Romanowski, MS, a Chicago cosmetic chemist.
 "It also won’t spread as easily, so you may end up with streaks."

 What's in Blush?

 Blush is made from FDA-approved colorants or dyes.
 These pigments appear on the label as a color and number, such as Red 33, Yellow 5, or Red Lake 6.

 Typically, three or four pigments are mixed to make a single shade of blush.
-"Fewer than 100 colorants are approved by the FDA, but these can be blended in an infinite number of ways, which is how cosmetic companies are able to introduce new shades every season," says Perry Romanowski, MS, a Chicago-based cosmetic chemist.
+"Fewer than 100 colorants are approved by the FDA, but these can be blended in an infinite number of ways, which is how cosmetic companies are able to introduce new shades every season," Romanowski says.

 "These ingredients block your natural skin color," Romanowski says, "so the blush color you apply will be bright and true."